Mixed Breed Dogs

 About the Cavachon

-The Cavachon is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Cavachon is an excellent choice for first-time dog owners.
+The Cavachon is a cross between the Cavalier King Charles Spaniel and Bichon Frise.
+The Cavachon is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Cavachon is an excellent choice for first-time dog owners.
 Typically standing 12 to 13 inches and weighing 15 to 35 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Cavachon brings a distinct combination of traits that sets it apart.
 The Cavachon is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Cavachon loves being close to its people and forms strong bonds with every member of the household.